Simple Square wave to Sine Wave Converter

 Square to Sine Wave Converter using RC Network

 A square wave to sine wave converter can be built using 6 passive components, namely capacitors and three resistors.
-Using these three capacitors and three resistors, a 3 stage RC network can be built that takes a square wave as an input and sine wave as an output.
-A simple single stage RC network circuit is shown below.
+Using these three capacitors and three resistors, a 3-stage RC network can be built that takes a square wave as an input and a sine wave as an output.
+A simple single-stage RC network circuit is shown below.

 Single Stage RC Network Circuit

-A varying signal wave such as a square wave has a frequency, depending on this frequency, the output of the circuits gets changed.
-Due to this behavior of the circuit, the RC filter is called an RC integrator circuit.
-An RC integrator circuit changes the signal output depending on the frequency and could change the square wave to a triangular wave or triangular wave to a sine wave.
+A varying signal wave, such as a square wave, has a frequency; depending on this frequency, the output of the circuits changes.
+Due to this behaviour of the circuit, the RC filter is called an RC integrator circuit.
+An RC integrator circuit changes the signal output depending on the frequency and could change the square wave to a triangular wave or a triangular wave to a sine wave.

 Square to Sine Wave Converter Circuit Diagram

-In this tutorial, we are using these RC integrator circuits (RC filter networks) to convert square wave to sine wave.
+In this tutorial, we are using these RC integrator circuits (RC filter networks) to convert a square wave to a sine wave.
 The complete converter circuit diagram is given below, and as you can see, it has only very few passive components.
+The square wave to sine wave converter circuit diagram is based on a basic RC integrator circuit.
+The integrated circuit functions on the basis that capacitors charge and discharge at different rates depending on frequency.

 Square to Sine Wave Converter Circuit Diagram

 The circuit consists of three stages of RC filter circuits.
-Each stage has its own conversion significance, let's understand the working of each stage and how it contributes to converting square wave to sine wave by looking at the waveform simulation
+Each stage has its own conversion significance.
+Let's understand the working of each stage and how it contributes to converting a square wave to a sine wave by looking at the waveform simulation

 Working Principle of Square Wave Converter

-In the first RC network stage, it has a resistor in series and capacitor in parallel.
+The initial RC network in our square wave to sine wave converter creates an exponential waveform from the input square wave.
+In the first RC network stage, it has a resistor in series and a capacitor in parallel.
 The output is available across the capacitor.
 The capacitor gets charged up via the resistor in series.
 But, as the capacitor is a frequency-dependent component, it takes time to charge.
 However, this charge rate can be determined by the RC time constant of the filter.
 By the charging and discharging of the capacitor, and since the output comes from the capacitor, the waveform is highly dependent on the capacitor charge voltage.
-The Capacitor voltage during the charge time can be determined by the below formula-
+The Capacitor voltage during the charge time can be determined by the following formula-

 VC = V (1 – e-(t/RC))